Brian-Pho/Textbook-Notes/content/posts/books/connectome/index.md

 - *Neuron type connectome*: a diagram showing how different neuron types are connected.
 ![Figure 42.
 Portion of the “reduced” connectome (with neurons grouped by type) of C. elegans](figure42.png)
 - These maps would be a refinement of Cajal's neuron classification because connections depend on contact which is governed by location and shape.
-- Brodmann relied on cortical layering to create brain maps and Cajal on neural shape and location.
+- Brodmann relied on cortical layering to create brain maps and Cajal relied on neural shape and location.
 - Associate every brain region with an elementary function, then explain more complex mental functions as combinations of elementary functions.
 - This cooperation between elementary functions depends on the regional connections.
 - Damage to a region impairs the corresponding elementary function.
 Damage to the connection impairs complex functions requiring cooperation.
 - Beyond localization to connection.
 - The $30 million Human Connectome Project is actually about regional connectomes, not neuronal connectomes.
 - The difference is that one is about connections between brain regions while the other is about connections between neurons.
-- The Broca-Wernicke model of language isn't as clear cut as textbooks make it.
+- The Broca-Wernicke model of language isn't as clear cut as textbooks make it to be.
-- Making a map of the brain is hard because the borders keep shifting; growing and shrinking.
+- Making a map of the brain is hard because the borders keep shifting, growing, and shrinking.
 - The author believes we should start with the structure instead of function because the function is dependent on the structure.
-- Localizationism attempts to establish as one-to-one correspondence between mental functions and cortical areas yet this isn't true.
+- Localizationism attempts to establish a one-to-one correspondence between mental functions and cortical areas yet this isn't true.
 - Most mental functions require the cooperation of multiple areas and most areas are used in multiple functions.
-- The correct approach is to start from the bottom up with the structure and then deduce the function.
+- The correct approach is to start from the bottom up with the structure and then to deduce the function.
 - This parallels what happened with genes and Mendelian genes.
 - We thought that genes mapped one-to-one to physical traits yet that isn’t true.
 Some genes code for multiple traits and some traits require multiple genes.
 - We expect to see the same regions and neuron types across all human brains because they're highly controlled by our genes.